alphad10/alphad10/README.md

 - 👋 Hi, I’m @alphad10
 - 👀 I’m interested in .learning programming and coding as a beginner..
-- 🌱 I’m currently learning .javascript..
+- 🌱 I’m currently learning .java
-- 💞️ I’m looking to collaborate on ...coding project,
+- 💞️ I’m looking to collaborate and help with coding issues,
 - 📫 How to reach me by..mail, alphadiallo1998@gmail.com.

 <!---